leifbr/f5certlabs/docs/class2/module12/lab1.rst

 *Q5.
 Could you access the web site?
 Why?*

-Force Offline only allows exist connections to be maintain, regardless of persistence records.
+Force Offline only allows existing connections to be maintain, regardless of persistence records.

 Module - Networking